 In 1973 the library board approved membership in SELCO (Southeast Libraries Cooperating) for a $5 yearly fee.
 The library partially automated its operations in 1987 by acquiring “limited access” status within the SELCO system and eventually became fully automated in 1998.

-With ADA regulations, the library needed to become handicap assessable.
+With ADA regulations, the library needed to become handicap accessible.
 First a grant to improve the library was denied, then the citizenry of Preston voted down an improvement bond.
 Finally a year-long remodeling project for both the city hall and library resulted in the library expanding into the old town hall, doubling its space and gaining an accessibility lift, was completed in 1996.

 Negotiations with the library at Red Wing, Minnesota yielded a windfall of library shelves, purchased with Wils and Marge Garrett Memorial funds.
 Groups of volunteers journeyed to Red Wing to disassemble the shelving and move it to Preston and then reassemble the shelving in the newly remodel space.